-YOUR NATURE AND CAPABILITIES: The nature and capabilities of the organisation(s) developing the product platform - the Product Platform Provider.
-Including what the Product Platform Provider sells, to whom, with what cost structures, and aspirations for the future.
+YOUR NATURE AND CAPABILITIES: The nature and capabilities of the organisation(s) developing the product platform - the PPP.
+Including what the PPP sells, to whom, with what cost structures, and aspirations for the future.

-DEFINING A PRODUCT: The definition of 'product' as it relates to the output of the proposed product platform and resulting interfaces - both technical and non-technical - with other products, systems, people, processes and services.
+DEFINING A PRODUCT: The definition of 'product' as it relates to the output of the proposed product platform and resulting interfaces - both technical and non-technical - with other products, systems, people, and services.

-OUTCOMES SOUGHT: The outcomes the Product Platform Provider seeks to gain from developing a product platform - whether economic, such as enhanced revenue through an increase ability to deploy new products) or cost saving (through efficiencies, economies of scale), environmental or social benefits need to be clearly defined as a fundamental to the Product Platform Strategy.
+OUTCOMES SOUGHT: The outcomes the PPP seeks to gain from developing a product platform whether economic, such as enhanced revenue through an increase ability to deploy new products) or cost saving (through efficiencies, economies of scale), environmental or social benefits need to be clear defined as a fundamental to the Product Platform Strategy.

-A clear vision of the intended outcome is critical to establishing a business case for investment, resource and co-ordination required.
+A clear vision of the intended outcome is critical to to establishing a business case for investment, resource and co-ordination required.
 This strategic direction will equally aid and inform decisions regarding commonality, sharing and distinctiveness during the development of the product platform and thus needs to be clearly defined.